-As soon as possible, complete an Injury Claim Form or Fatality Claim Form via the Lodging your claim form page (PDF versions are also available on the forms page) to submit to the CTP Insurer of the vehicle at fault in the accident.
+As soon as possible, complete an Injury Claim Form or Fatality Claim Form via the Lodge your claim form page and submit to the CTP Insurer of the vehicle at fault in the accident.

 If you don’t know who the CTP Insurer of the at-fault vehicle is, or if you don’t know the number plate, find more information about unknown or unregistered vehicles.

-Remember to attach the Voluntary Medical Certificate completed by your medical practitioner at your initial medical appointment with your completed Injury Claim Form.
+Remember to attach the Medical Certificate completed by your medical practitioner at your initial medical appointment with your completed Injury Claim Form.
 Also attach the invoice for your medical appointment to have this certificate completed.

 Once the CTP Insurer receives your claim form, they will issue a claim number.
-They may contact you (and other people involved in the accident) by phone and send you a confirmation letter within five business days.
+They may contact you (and other people involved in the accident) by phone and send you a confirmation letter within seven business days.
 Keep this claim number handy, as you will need to provide it to your health practitioners should you require further treatment for your claim-related injuries.

 You can inform the CTP Insurer of the best way (telephone, email or post) and most suitable time to contact you.
 If you require an interpreter to understand the claims process (or when attending a required medical examination), the CTP Insurer must provide interpreting services at its cost.

 The CTP Insurer must determine which driver is liable for the motor vehicle accident and to what degree.
 They must also determine whether you are eligible to make a CTP claim for medical treatment, rehabilitation expenses and/or compensation.

 - collecting information and identifying any factors that contributed to the accident and/or your injuries

 - contacting you (or your legal representative) and other people who were involved in or witnessed the accident

 - requesting a copy of the Vehicle Collision Report from SA Police

 In many cases, these investigations can be complex, and as a result, they may take some time.